wisabd/BolognaGAN/README.md

 2. Define Hyperparameter space.
 Using Grid search algorithm to pass the hyperparameters to the binning.xml file.

 3. Run the model.
-Evaluate Tensorboard graphs of χ²/ndf, generator loss, discriminator loss.
+Evaluate using visualizations of Tensorboard graphs of χ²/ndf, generator loss, discriminator loss.

 4. Detect the model performance, check for overfitting, regularize using suitable method if necessary.